 The Department of Biology at Framingham State University offers students a broad spectrum of courses in Biology.
 Course offerings include topics in cellular biology, molecular biology, organismal biology, physiology, botany, marine biology, ecology, evolution, and environmental science.
 Students have the opportunity to focus their course of study in one of the following concentrations:

 - a Pre-Health Biology Concentration for those who would like to pursue graduate studies in human or animal health.

-In addition, every biology major participates in an intensive two semester research program.
-Through first hand experience, students come to understand the scientific process and appreciate the complexity and diversity of biological systems.
+In addition to regular course work, every Biology major participates in an intensive two-semester research program.
+Through first-hand experience, students come to understand the scientific process and appreciate the complexity and diversity of biological systems.
 This research experience also gives the students invaluable training in scientific writing, data analysis and oral presentation skills.